yellepeddibk/DS202-Final-Project/README.md

 #### Overview the Data

-First, we took an overview of the Data to see what aspects needed cleaning.
+First, we will take an overview of the Data to see what aspects needed cleaning.

 ``` r